jimwatt/P3-BehavioralCloning/writeup.md

 To further augment the data set, I also exploited left-right symmetry in the steering angle by flipping all images.
 This, consequently, doubled the size of the data set.

+Exploiting symmetry and using the left and right camera images effectively increased the data size sixfold.

 After the collection process, I had 90,772 images in my training set.
 I kept 20% of this training set aside for validation leaving 72,618 for training and 18,154 for validation.